common-lisp-repos/franz-lisp/README.md

 it out](https://github.com/omasanori/franz-lisp/issues/1#issuecomment-302843065),
 thanks a lot!

-Note that UCB have declared that the clause 3 is no longer effective for their code in BSD, so Franz Lisp in this repository is essentially under the term of the 3-clause BSD License that is OSI-approved and GPL-compatible.
+Note that UCB has declared that the clause 3 is no longer effective for their code in BSD, so Franz Lisp in this repository is practically under the term of the 3-clause BSD License that is OSI-approved and GPL-compatible.

 See ftp://ftp.cs.berkeley.edu/pub/4bsd/README.Impt.License.Change for details.